-I’ll be in Sarasota getting my laugh on and Global Belly Laugh Day Founder Elaine Helle will be in Portland, Ore.
+I’ll be in Southwest Florida getting my laugh on and Global Belly Laugh Day Founder Elaine Helle will be in Portland, Ore.
 Where will you be?

 So why January 24?
-When I interviewed Elaine, who’s a certified laughter yoga teacher, several years ago she told me the numbers “1” and “24” have been associated with happy things, which is why she designated January 24 as Global Belly Laugh Day.
+When I interviewed Elaine, a certified laughter yoga teacher, she said the numbers “1” and “24” are associated with happy things.
+This is why she designated January 24 as Global Belly Laugh Day.
 My youngest sister was born on Jan.
 24 and she is one of the most positive, happiest people I know.
 Maybe there really is a connection between “1”, “24” and a good ole’ belly laugh.

 Laugh often and much!

 Below is my interview with Belly Laugh Day Founder Elaine Helle.
 This interview initially appeared on Yahoo!
 Voices in 2007.